 Because the program is desktop based, the web and mobile access lack compared to Mint, but the software allows you to own and control all of your data on your own PC.
-More expensive versions of the program also include tracking for small business, rental real estate, and investments.
+More expensive versions also include tracking for small businesses, rental real estate, and investments.
 Quicken is paid software.

-You Need a Budget, known by its loyal army of users as YNAB, is a desktop and mobile based budgeting software with a major difference from everything else on this list: it does not automatically link to your bank accounts.
+You Need a Budget, known by its loyal army of users as YNAB, is a desktop and mobile based budgeting software with a major difference from everything else on this list: it does not automatically link to your checking account or credit cards.

-YNAB founder Jesse Mecham believes that manually adding each transaction creates the best habits, and automatic tracking does not form any habits.
-When you make a purchase with cash or credit, you enter the purchase into your budget and get an update right away.
+YNAB founder Jesse Mecham believes that manually adding each transaction creates the best money management habits, and automatic tracking does not form any habits.
+When you make a purchase with cash, debit, or credit, you enter the purchase into your budget and get an update right away.
 This is proactive budgeting, not retroactive reacting.